Lexis (Aristotle): Voice

 At the time when Aristotle wrote his treatise on Rhetoric, orators had not paid much attention to voice.
 They thought it was a subject only of concern to actors and poets.
 In The Rhetoric, Aristotle says, "proper method of delivery…affects the success of a speech greatly; but hitherto the subject has been neglected."
 Aristotle defined voice as controlling one's voice, using rate, volume and pitch, to convey the appropriate emotions.
 The manner of voice in which an idea or speech is conveyed affects not only the emotions of the audience but, also, their ability to understand this concept.

-Although Aristotle gives this mention and explanation of voice, he does not go into specifics about how to produce appropriate voice or how to convey specific tones with one's voice.
+Although Aristotle gives this mention and explanation of voice, he does not go into specifics about how to produce an appropriate voice or how to convey specific tones with one's voice.
 This may or may not be due to his mild disdain for the topic as a whole.
 Modern scholars have explored voice more extensively.
 According to Taylor Stoehr, "voice is the pervasive reflection in written or spoken language, of an author's character, the marks by which we recognize his utterance as his.".
 However, just as in Aristotle's time set of specific rules or guidelines has yet been laid out for the production or interpretation of voice.
 Due to the vast array of elements involved in the production of voice this task would be nearly, if not entirely, impossible.

 Language

-As mentioned before, Aristotle thought the language of a speech should avoid being too lofty or too crude.
+Aristotle thought the language of a speech should avoid being too lofty or too crude.
 The speaker must use the ordinary language of everyday life.
 However, because people best remember what is out of the ordinary, the speaker must use some language that gives the speech an air of importance.

 The elevation of the language must correlate to the elevation of the subject or, in poetry, the character that is speaking.
 In poetry, language and linguistic devices that convey a sense of importance are more appropriate, and should be used more often because the events of poetry are more removed from ordinary life.
 They are less appropriate in rhetorical speech because the topics relate more directly to ordinary things and the people who are listening to the speech.
 Most of all, the speaker must "give the impression of speaking naturally and not artificially."
 When one seems to speak with ease, the audience is more easily persuaded that the facts he is communicating are truthful.

 Also, a speaker must avoid using very many "strange words, compound words, and invented words".
 Aristotle considered this kind of language an excessive departure from the way people normally speak.
 However, one acceptable departure from plain language is the use of metaphor because metaphors are used by all people in everyday conversation.